 Talk about a pile of space that they take up.
 Typically at least 10feet of floor and wall space.
 This is not 1800’s were a full library was a signature of status a wealth.
 The local library can be your own ‘personal’ collection.

 And unless your bookcase is never touched (in which case why do you have them?) it is a constant battle to keep the bookcase tidy looking.
 Just take a look at any home with kids!
 Enough said.

 10)You don’t need more things to clean.

 Sure you can just let the books sit there in the bookcases and never clean them but in the end, when you finally do touch them, you will be reading them through a dust cloud.
-Apparently they are supposed to be dusted regularly to keep the books integrity as well as your house clean.
+Apparently, they are supposed to be dusted regularly to keep the integrity of the books as well as your house clean.
 So why do you have a pile of dusty books for?

 11)If your feeling nostalgia about books on a shelf, go to your local library.